Eve Muirhead: World Championships

 Muirhead won the silver medal as the Scottish team skip at the 2010 Ford World Women's Curling Championship after losing 8–6 to Germany in the final, which went to an extra end.
 The team finished the round robin matches in 3rd place with an 8–3 record, then advanced to the final by winning the 3 vs. 4-page playoff against Sweden and the semi-final against Canada, both games in 8 ends and on the same day.
 Her teammates were third Kelly Wood, second Lorna Vevers, lead Anne Laird and alternate Sarah Reid.
 Muirhead's rink did not win the Scottish championship in 2011, but she was invited to play as Scotland's alternate at the 2011 Capital One World Women's Curling Championship, where the team finished 9th.
 The team did win the Scottish championship in 2012 and would finish 6th at the 2012 Ford World Women's Curling Championship.
 She won the Scottish championship for a fourth time in 2013.
 The team would go on to play at the 2013 World Women's Curling Championship, where they defeated Sweden's Margaretha Sigfridsson in the final.
 The win made Muirhead the youngest skip ever to win the World Women's Curling Championship.

 Muirhead next made it to the Worlds in 2015 and finished in 4th place.
 At the 2016 World Women's Curling Championship, the team missed the playoffs and finished in 5th place, while at the 2017 World Women's Curling Championship, Muirhead would take home the bronze medal.

 Muirhead would not play at the World Championships again until 2021, after missing 2018 due to losing a playoff against that year's Scottish champion Hannah Fleming, losing the 2019 Scottish final to Sophie Jackson, and because the 2020 World Women's Curling Championship was cancelled due to the COVID-19 pandemic.
 At the 2021 World Women's Curling Championship, which was played in a bio-secure "bubble" due to the ongoing pandemic, Muirhead led Scotland to a 6–7 record for an 8th place finish.

-In 2022 she also partnered with fellow Scot and Olympic silver medallist Bobby Lammie to win the mixed doubles world championship.
+In 2022, she also partnered with fellow Scot and Olympic silver medallist Bobby Lammie to win the Mixed Doubles World Championship.

+Post retirement

+In 2023, Muirhead took up a part-time coaching role with Fay Henderson's team, which includes Amy McDonald, Katie McMillan and Hailey Duff (whom with Eve won the 2022 Olympic gold).

+Muirhead was appointed Chef de Mission for Team GB at the 2024 Winter Youth Olympics.
+With her guidance, Great Britain won the gold medal in both curling events.
+She was appointed in the same role for the senior team at the 2026 Winter Olympics.